hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-WST-tunnel-as-relay-server.md

 > Note: We tested these scripts on Ubuntu 22.04, so it is better to use this version.

-On the main server, install Hidify, whose installation guide is available at [here](https://hiddify.com/fa/manager/installation-and-setup/guide/).
+On the main server, install HiddifyManager, whose installation guide is available at [here](https://hiddify.com/fa/manager/installation-and-setup/guide/).

 ## Installing the tunnel on the main and relay server (Iran)
 You must install this tunnel program on **both servers**.
 To do this, first connect to the server with root and run the following codes: